SoftUni-Internal/interactive-content/EN/01-Components/03-Data-Binding-And-Templates.md

 The following example **conditionally sets the font-size** in the "em" unit if `isSpecial` is truthy.

-Alternatively, it sets the font size in the "%" unit if `isSpecial` is falsy.
+Alternatively, it sets the font-size in the "%" unit if `isSpecial` is falsy.

 ```html
 <button [style.font-size.em]="isSpecial ?
 3 : 1">